Ferrero Rocher

 Hello, everyone!
 Really appreciate everyone taking time out of their day to join us here.
 To kick things off, my name is Logan and I’m the Director of Client Solutions over here at Alloy.
 My team is really focused on working with our large enterprise customers to get them stood up on Alloy and make sure they’re getting value out of the tool.

 In terms of our agenda, we’ll start with some more details on the problems Ferrero was facing when reality deviated from plans.
-Then we’ll walk through a specific example on how the process looks now, and then spend some time taking a step back and really reflecting on lessons learned and the ongoing journey to keep improving service levels, mitigate waste and protect market share.
+Then we’ll walk through a specific example on how the process looks now, and then spend some time taking a step back and really reflecting on lessons learned and the ongoing journey to keep improving service levels, mitigate waste, and protect market share.

 We’re definitely planning on leaving some time at the end to answer your questions.
 So feel free to ask any questions through the Q&A functionality in Zoom.
 We’ll make sure to leave time to address those questions at the end.